 Are there tours?

-World Press Photo, Zilveren Camera, NonFiction Photo; who does what?
+World Press Photo, Zilveren Camera, NonFiction Photo; who’s who?

 We are the NonFiction Photo foundation and we are an autonomous partner of the World Press Photo foundation and the Zilveren Camera.
-We are not sister-organisations, but an autonomous organisation.
+We are not sister-organizations, but an autonomous organization.

-The World Press Photo Foundation is located in Amsterdam, and organises the competition that results in the World Press Photo and Digital Storytelling Contest Exhibition.
-The Zilveren Camera Foundation organises the competition with the Museum Hilversum that results in the Zilveren Camera exhibition.
-The exhibition is hired out as a ready-made package to partner organisations, such as NonFiction Photo in Groningen.
+The World Press Photo Foundation is located in Amsterdam, and organizes the competition that results in the World Press Photo and Digital Storytelling Contest Exhibition.
+The Zilveren Camera Foundation organizes the competition with the Museum Hilversum that results in the Zilveren Camera exhibition.
+The exhibition is hired out as a ready-made package to partner organizations, such as NonFiction Photo in Groningen.

 YOU GUYS ARE COOL.
 I'D LIKE TO CONTRIBUTE